SkillerRaptor/hyper_engine/README.md

 ## Building
 In order to build the engine, you will need to follow these steps:
 1. Start cloning the repository by typing in the command prompt of your choice:<br><code>git clone --recursive <a href="https://github.com/SkillerRaptor/HyperEngine">https://github.com/SkillerRaptor/HyperEngine</a></code>.
-2. Run the script with the name of your operating system in the [Scripts](https://github.com/SkillerRaptor/HyperEngine/tree/master/Scripts) folder.<br>(For Windows: [`Win-GenProjects.bat`](https://github.com/SkillerRaptor/HyperEngine/blob/master/Scripts/Win-GenProjects.bat), For Linux: [`Linux-GenProjects.sh`](https://github.com/SkillerRaptor/HyperEngine/blob/master/Scripts/Linux-GenProjects.sh))
+2. Inside the root directory of the project you run `cmake -A x64 -S . -B build`
-3. After premake generates the project files.
-You can open the project and run the engine.
+3. After CMake has generated everything you can open the project and run it.

 ## Screenshots
 The following screenshots show features and designs of the engine: